Richard Aragon (May 16, 1954 - October 16, 2019)

-ROCK SPRINGS– Richard Aragon, 65, left this world on October 16, 2019.
-He was a long-time resident of Rock Sprigs, where he chose to live for most of his life.
+ROCK SPRINGS — Richard Aragon, 65, left this world on October 16, 2019 in Rock Springs, Wyoming.
+He was a long-time resident of Rock Springs, where he chose to live for most of his life.

 He attended schools in Rock Springs and was a 1973 graduate of Rock Springs High School.